Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 How do they claim to be “God’s spirit-directed organization” while being disobedient to Jesus Christ?
 They undermine His sole position as Lord.

 A denominational baptism is the act of immersing someone in water based upon the teachings of a group of people who practice division by off naming and un-appointing Christ from divine Lordship; the act of being baptized according to the dictates and teachings of a denomination.
-Based upon what a denomination is, what it does, and what it stands for indicates any baptism a denomination administers is invalid and unaccepted by God.
+Based upon what a denomination is, what it does, and what it stands for indicates that any baptism by a denomination administers is invalid and unaccepted by God.
 It is a sin.

 Let’s consider again Paul’s words found in 1 Corinthian 1:10-13.
 The Bible reads: